Categories

 ,

 Matter can be a solid, a liquid, or a gas.
-Matter changes when it is heated or cooled.
-When a substance is heated its molecules move faster.
+Matter changes when you heat or cool it.
+When you heat a substance, its molecules move faster.
 As the water in a pot on the stove gets hotter, its molecules begin to move until the water is boiling.
-When gases are heated the same thing happens.
+When you heat gases, the same thing happens.
 You can do a dramatic experiment with a bar of ivory soap to observe how heat can change matter.

 What You Need